mattgreen/elevate/README.md

       UserRegistration.store(credentials.username, credentials.token)
     end

+    # Anything yielded from this block is passed to on_update
+    yield "Logged in!"

-    # Return value of block is passed back to on_completed
+    # Return value of block is passed back to on_finish
     credentials != nil
   end

-  on_started do
+  on_start do
     # This block runs on the UI thread after the operation has been queued.
     SVProgressHUD.showWithStatus("Logging In...")
   end

+  on_update do |status|
+    # This block runs on the UI thread with anything the task yields
+    puts status
+  end

-  on_completed do |result, exception|
+  on_finish do |result, exception|
     # This block runs on the UI thread after the task block has finished.
     SVProgressHUD.dismiss